Appearance

 - Update S3 bucket properties to send notifications to the SQS queue

-- Create and attach a policy to allow AWS S3 service to send notifications to the queue
+- Create and attach a policy to allow the AWS S3 service to send notifications to the queue

-- Create a Realm IAM user with permission to read from the Cloudflare S3 bucket and notification SQS queue
+- Create a Realm IAM user with permission to read from the Cloudflare S3 bucket and SQS queue

 Create S3 Bucket

-- Go to S3
+- Go to S3.

-- Create Bucket
+- Click Create Bucket and fill out the details.

-Name: rlm-cloudflare-logs
+Name:

-- Copy the ARN of the bucket
+rlm-cloudflare-logs - Copy the ARN of the bucket.

-Create SQS Queue for notifications
+Create SQS Queue for Notifications

-- Go to SQS Queue
+- Go to SQS.

-- Create Queue
+- Click Create Queue and fill out the details.

-Name: rlm-cf-event-notifications
+Name:

-- Copy the ARN of the queue
+rlm-cf-event-notifications - Copy the ARN of the queue.

-Create IAM policy
+Create IAM Policy

-- Go to IAM > Policy
+- Go to IAM > Policies.

-- Click JSON
+- Click JSON and paste the following, replacing

 {